 In the final semester the clinical content increases in complexity and students begin to move out of the medical model for their Level I fieldwork.
 A clinical focus continues with three populations.
 Occupational Therapy with Children Part II covers intervention and areas of practice.
 It is coupled with the pediatric full-day, once weekly fieldwork that takes students into schools, private practices and day programs.
 The Older Adult fieldwork that began in the fall semester continues on a weekly basis and exposes students to community agencies for the both the well and frail elderly and home based care for more disabled older adults.
 This culminates in a Poster Forum in which students engage in a poster presentation event for the community.
 The second half of Physical Disabilities exposes students to evaluation and treatment of patients with neurophysiologic problems.
-The Health Policy course introduces students to the changes in health care as reflected in the policies and programs that influence and are influenced by the changes.
-Finally, the culmination of the Master's Project occurs during this semester.
-Students complete their research and present their work at the Occupational Therapy sponsored Interdisciplinary Research Day.
-Students who had followed the Research 1 & 2 path also have the opportunity to present their evidence based research project during the Interdisciplinary Research Day event.
-This event brings together a broad university audience in which student research achievements are highlighted.
+Supervision and Management provides students with knowledge and practice within the roles of supervisor and manager.
+Finally, the culmination of the research project occurs during this semester in Research Practicum III.
+Students analyze their data and write their final research report.
+Students present their findings at the program's annual Research Day-an event that brings together a broad university and external audience in which student research achievements are highlighted.